JorjaFox/library/_source/_recaps/csi/karma-to-burn.md

 ## Quotes

-**Sidle** I didn't come here to talk, Nick, I came here to drag your ass back to work.
+**Sidle:** I didn't come here to talk, Nick, I came here to drag your ass back to work.
 So how many drinks have you had exactly?
-**Stokes** Mmm....
+**Stokes:** Mmm....
 Not enough.

 * * *

-**Sanders** Sounds like the LVPD is making a comeback.
+**Sanders:** Sounds like the LVPD is making a comeback.
 How about you, Nick?
-**Stokes** What about me?
+**Stokes:** What about me?
 I don't know, I haven't talked to Russell yet.
-**Sanders** This isn't about Russell.
+**Sanders:** This isn't about Russell.
-**Sidle** Words have consequences, you know.
+**Sidle:** Words have consequences, you know.
 I mean, if you say you quit, you need to mean it.
-**Stokes** You quit.
+**Stokes:** You quit.
-**Sidle** Well, yeah, but I didn't say it out loud.
+**Sidle:** Well, yeah, but I didn't say it out loud.
 I left a note at reception for Grissom and I walked right on out of here--
-**Stokes** And you're still here.
+**Stokes:** And you're still here.
 So don't preach to me about integrity, okay?
-**Sidle** I'm not preaching to you about integrity--
+**Sidle:** I'm not preaching to you about integrity--
-**Stokes** Kinda are!
+**Stokes:** Kinda are!
 A little bit, don't you think?
-**Sidle** I went *away* for a little while, and I got my head together--
+**Sidle:** I went *away* for a little while, and I got my head together--
-**Stokes** You've got a lot of nerve to talk to me about quitting, you really do--
+**Stokes:** You've got a lot of nerve to talk to me about quitting, you really do--
-**Sidle** I needed a break--
+**Sidle:** I needed a break--
-**Sanders** Alright alright alright!
+**Sanders:** Alright alright alright!
 This is not how family treats each other!
 Well.
 Yes it is.